Estimated reading time: 10 minutes

 Thanksgiving Day Is…

-We all celebrate Thanksgiving differently based on tradition and personal preference, but some things do stay the same.
+We all celebrate Thanksgiving differently based on tradition and personal preference, but some things stay the same.

 When we think of Thanksgiving, a few things come to mind: